 The Art of Education University considers a transcript official when sent directly from the issuing institution.
-Students may request to send official transcripts through these methods:
+Students may send official transcripts through the following methods:

-- 1. Parchment Exchange. - 2.
-Through other electronic services providers to the email address: transcripts@theartofeducation.edu. - 3.
+- 1. Parchment Exchange - 2.
+Through other electronic services providers to the following email address: transcripts@theartofeducation.edu - 3.
 Mailed in a sealed envelope directly from the issuing institution to the following address: